ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule/index.md

 After creating the user, you'll be prompted to enter a password for the new user on your Raspberry Pi.

+#### Give permission to the drive

+This new user needs permission to write to the timemachine drive.

+	sudo chown -R timemachine /TM

 ### Configurating Samba

 We need to define a password for Samba.
 I used the same password for convenience.